ganeshkaulkar/ProjectPulse-Agent/README.md

 - Which emails contributed to delivery risk?
 - Generate an executive project update
 - What operational blockers currently exist?

+## Demo Scenario

+### Scenario

+A customer sends an escalation email regarding Project P-1045 indicating shipment delays caused by unresolved API integration failures.

+The email contains supporting attachments including error logs and project status updates.

+### ProjectPulse Workflow

+1. Email arrives in Outlook mailbox
+2. Power Automate extracts Project ID (P-1045)
+3. Attachments and email content are stored in SharePoint
+4. Metadata such as Risk Level, Email Type, and Escalation Indicators are automatically assigned
+5. Copilot Studio agent uses the repository as a knowledge source
+6. Project managers and leadership can query project health using natural language

+### Example Outcome

+Question:
+"Why is Project P-1045 considered high risk?"

+Response:
+The project has experienced repeated API integration failures, customer escalation activity, unresolved technical blockers, and delivery timeline concerns based on recent project communications and supporting documentation.

 ## Why It Matters